-S.U.C.C.E.S.S. aims to help the community overcome barriers to the Canadian health system by providing knowledge and connection to a healthy life.
-S.U.C.C.E.S.S., in collaboration with Progressive Intercultural Community Services (PICS), was funded by the Public Health Agency of Canada (PHAC) to develop a HIV & Hepatitis C Intervention Project targeting the Chinese and South Asian Community within the Lower Mainland.
-Our project is expected to raise awareness and to strengthen the capacity and knowledge of community workers, and the Chinese and South Asian Community to prevent infection and improve health outcomes.
+S.U.C.C.E.S.S. aims to help the community overcome barriers to the Canada health care system by providing knowledge and connection to a healthy life.
+S.U.C.C.E.S.S., in collaboration with Progressive Intercultural Community Services (PICS), was funded by the Public Health Agency of Canada (PHAC) to develop a HIV & Hepatitis C Intervention Project targeting immigrants and refugees, in particular ethno-cultural communities such as Chinese, Filipino, Vietnamese, and South Asians, in the Lower Mainland.
+Our project is expected to raise awareness and to strengthen the capacity and knowledge of community workers, and the immigrant and refugee communities to prevent infection and improve health outcomes.
+Our educational workshops provide information on the introduction to the Canada health care system, basic knowledge on HIV & Hep C, risks of transmission, preventive measures and treatment.
 Come to our workshops and get FREE testing!

 - FREE health awareness workshops and testing.